gavinlyonsrepo/FourteenSegDisplay/README.md

 A seven-segment display is a form of electronic display device for displaying decimal numerals.
-Seven-segment displays are widely used in digital clocks, electronic meters, basic calculators, and other electronic devices that display numerical information.[ The first shift register sets the eight bits of data and the second controls the digits.
+Seven-segment displays are widely used in digital clocks, electronic meters, basic calculators, and other electronic devices that display numerical information.
+The first shift register sets the eight bits of data and the second controls the digits.
 Tested on a 2381AS 3 digit common anode.
-Will also  work with common cathode (note change transistor for NPN and emiiter to GND) The design supports maximum eight digits, Just add more digits to rest of shift registers pins in order.
+Will also work with common cathode.
+(note change transistor for NPN and emiiter to GND).
+The design supports maximum eight digits, Just add more digits to rest of shift registers pins in order.
 D8D7D6D5D4D3D2D1
 For purposes of the schematic and software D1